upbound/configuration-vault/README.md

 # configuration-vault
-Codify management of Vault using Crossplane.
+Automate the management of Vault using Crossplane.

 ## Personas